July 14, 2020

 In a nutshell, we want the RPI to be low on the scale of 1 to 100.
 For the US Equity Bull/Bear indicator, we want it to read least 66.67% bullish.
 When those two things occur, our research shows market performance is strongest and least volatile.

 This week will have updated retail sales, consumer sentiment, and manufacturing numbers.
-All three of these could have a dramatic impact on equities and will provide valuable insight into the progress of the economic recovery.
+All three could have a dramatic impact on equities.
+And will provide valuable insight into the progress of the economic recovery.